 The scouts had it right – be prepared.
 When packing your carry on, don’t forget an eye-mask, ear plugs and comfy neck pillow.
 A toothbrush, toothpaste and wet wipes also don’t go astray as a quick way to freshen up.
 Just make sure your toothpaste is less than 100ml for those international flights.

 Wear something comfortable

 Forget fashion when flying long-haul, you are going to be in that outfit for at least ten hours.
 Choose loose pants that are comfortable for sitting in for long periods of time.
 Take a cosy jumper to wear when it gets cool but is easy to remove if you overheat.
-Pack a pair of warm, comfy socks to wear once you are settled.
+Pack a pair of warm, comfy socks to wear once the seatbelt sign is switched off.
 Your feet may swell with the air pressure and wearing socks will help them breathe and are often more comfortable.

 Pick your seat (and preferably a good one)

 Not all plane seats are created equal, so choosing wisely can make a long-haul flight less unpleasant.
 The window seat can be great for having something to lean up against or resting your pillow on to help get some shut-eye.
 However, if you are someone who likes to get up and go for a walk, or will need to use the bathroom a lot, picking the aisle seat will make your trip more enjoyable and keep the people sitting next to you happy as well.
 I think we can all agree the middle seat is the worst!
 If you are after more leg room, some airlines will offer seats with that – or you could try the exit row.
 Just keep in mind there are conditions for exit row seating so not everyone is eligible to sit there.

 Research the best airlines (this is where we come in!)